fredex42/quick-sqs-scanner/README.md

 - `go build`
 - `./quick-sqs-scanner -help`

-Alternatively, pick up the zipfile from Releases
+Alternatively, pick up the zipfile from Releases - nothing extra needed to install, just pick the right executable for your platform and off you go!